wwf-sg/eh2020/wp-content/plugins/acf-better-search/readme.txt

 We modified the code of search engine.
 Content search is now faster by about 75% *(depending on the level of complexity of searched phrase)*!

+#### Support to the development of plugin

+We spend hours working on the development of this plugin.
+Technical support also requires a lot of time, but we do it because we want to offer you the best plugin.
+We enjoy every new plugin installation.

+If you would like to appreciate it, you can [provide us a coffee](https://ko-fi.com/gbiorczyk/). **If every user bought at least one, we could work on the plugin 24 hours a day!**

 #### Please also read the FAQ below.
 Thank you for being with us!

 == Installation ==